alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 3. If you don't push rule,it will load balance by common rule you set.
 ## Integrating Istio
 **Note that this section is only for your convenience in understanding the access method.
 The access work has been completed in this sample code, and you do not need to modify it.**
-1. First, modify the pom.xml file to introduce the `spring-cloud-starter-alibaba-governance-labelrouting` and `spring-cloud-starter-alibaba-opensergo` dependency
+1. First, modify the pom.xml file to introduce the `spring-cloud-starter-alibaba-governance-labelrouting` and `spring-cloud-starter-alibaba-istio` dependency
 ```
    <dependency>
       <groupId>com.alibaba.cloud</groupId>